Fulgens SS

 The Fulgens Today (2022)

 Very broken due to dispersal.
 If there is one wreck that truely offers the opportunity to witness the full effect of dispersal, the Fulgens has to be at the top of the list.
 Due to her depth at only 15mtrs I should have imagined she would have been very heavily dispersed in order to reduce her risk to navigation.
 Evidence of this can be seen throughout the site, as for the most part she is no more than a mass jumble of twisted plates and beams.
 Despite the effects of dispersal, one of her boilers is still intact, however the second boiler is completely smashed to pieces with x3 of its corrugated furnaces laying close to the intact boiler.
 Fire tubes from the smashed boiler lay scattered around what would have been the Fulgens engine and boiler room.
 There is no sign of her triple expansion engine, this being presumed to have been destroyed during dispersal.
-Several large admiralty anchors are located in amongst the debris along with small sections of chain.
 Navigation of the site can be very confusing as there is no clear line through the wreck, this being due to the effects of heavy dispersal, this in turn spreading the shattered remains of the Fulgens throughout the surrounding seabed .
 If conditions do not allow anything further off shore, the Fulgens makes for a good plan B at less than two miles off shore.

 Share by: